Karoubi's relative Chern character, the rigid syntomic regulator, and the Bloch-Kato exponential map: Introduction

 \subsection{Acknowledgments}

 The results presented here emerged from my thesis \cite{TammeDiss}.
 It is a pleasure to thank my advisor Guido Kings for his interest and constant support.
 I would like to thank the California Institute of Technology, where most of this work was done, and especially Matthias Flach for their hospitality and the Deutsche Forschungsgemeinschaft for financial support.
-Furthermore, I would like to thank Nicola Mazzari for interesting discussions about this work.
+Furthermore, I would like to thank Nicola Mazzari for interesting discussions about this work and the referee for several useful remarks.